minimallinux/shopstar-child/README.md

 Customised templates for cart/empty-cart and mini-cart in woocommerce/cart folder.

-Templates for rest in templates folder - move out in to woocommerce folder to use any of them.
+Templates for rest in templates folder - move out in to woocommerce folder to use any ofthe others.

 Extra Continue Shopping Buttons on cart/checkout page.

 Optional Empty Cart Button for cart template and related functions in functions.php

-Auto update on cart/checkout page (disable ajax in Woocommerce) and removed update cart button (Look in functions.php to add it back)
+Auto update on cart/checkout page (disable ajax in Woocommerce first) and removed update cart button (Look in functions.php to add it back)

-Functions for Removing Woocommerce styles, deregistering Wordpress Widgets and others.
+Functions for Removing Woocommerce styles on non woocommerce pages, deregistering Wordpress Widgets and others.

 Use with Shopstar Parent Theme.